oddbird/greenmud/greenmud.md

 voice         : jj
 -->

+## Chapter 1
-### Chapter 1: In Which JJ.
+# In Which JJ.

 ------

-Once upon a Sunday raining afternoon stood a man without a spoon, and seeing what my hands be free
+> Once upon a Sunday raining afternoon 			<br />
+stood a man without a spoon, 								<br />
+and seeing what my hands be free 						<br />
 I double-dare and climb a tree!

-A simple song so sing along!
+> A simple song so sing along!

-Oh la la and la again,
+> Oh la la and la again, 										<br />
-surely squirrelly be my friend and that’s just how this song must end.
+surely squirrelly be my friend 							<br />
+and that’s just how this song must end.

 [pit pitpit pit pot pitpot pit pit potpit pit potpitpitpot]

 ------

 Johnny-John goes sitting on a Sunday bench in the parkest of trees.

 ------

 Shadow, shadow, park and shadow.
-The rain falls slow, and the clouds fall too.
+The rain falls slow,
+and the clouds fall too.
 JJ sits to watch the trees.
-Watch the trees and the rain and the pit pit pit pit pit pot in the puddles before.
+Watch the trees and the rain
+and the pit pit pit pit pit pot in the puddles before.

 ------

-His shirt is wet, and the darkest black hole is his heart.
+His shirt is wet,
+and the darkest black hole is his heart.
 Sad like a toothache.

 The rain falls slow, and the leaves fall too.
 (JJ watches the trees)